FREE SHIPPING FOR ORDERS $100+

 • Art & Craft

-• How to Remove Pen Ink from Clothes: A Practical Guide for Parents
+• How to Remove Pen Ink From Clothes (3 Easy Methods)

 As parents, we can all relate to this: your child excitedly grabs their favourite colouring mat and markers, diving into a world of imagination.
 Moments later, you notice a streak of blue ink on their shirt.
 Sound familiar?

 For parents of little artists, ink stains are an inevitable part of their creative journey.
-But before you consider that shirt a lost cause, know that with the right approach, removing pen ink from fabric is entirely possible.
+But before you consider that shirt a lost cause, know that with the right approach, removing ink from clothes is entirely possible.
+Whether you need to get ink out of fabric quickly, or remove pen ink from white clothes after it's set, we've got you covered.

 Why Pen Ink Stains Are Tricky